-Hearty, full-bodied and so delicious, this vegan bolognese sauce is a lip-smacking riff on the Italian classic.
-Serve over your favourite pasta for a satisfying plant-based dinner the whole family will love.
+Hearty, full-bodied and deliciously rich, this vegan bolognese is a lip-smacking riff on the Italian classic.
+Serve over your favourite pasta for a satisfying, budget-friendly dinner the whole family will love.

 While many of my pasta recipes are one-pot and easy like my one-pot mushroom pasta, my mushroom stroganoff or my one-pot spaghetti with lemon and olives, this vegan bolognese sauce takes a little longer.